pennwest CLARION CONSUMER INFORMATION

 Instructional Personnel information is available by clicking on the Faculty & Staff link in the left-hand navigation.

 Accreditation, Approval, and Licensure of Institution and Programs – The Middle States Association of Colleges and Schools ("Middle States" or MSA) is Clarion University's regional accreditor.
 Many of Clarion's programs have additional program-specific accreditations.
-For information on all the entities providing accreditation, approval, or licensure of Clarion and its programs click on the above link or contact the Office of the Provost by mail at 115 Carrier Hall, 840 Wood Street, Clarion, PA 16214; by phone at (814) 393-2413.
+For information on all the entities providing accreditation, approval, or licensure of Clarion and its programs click on the above link or contact the Office of the Provost & Academic Affairs by mail at 222 Founders Hall, 840 Wood Street, Clarion, PA 16214; by phone at (814) 393-2413.

 COURSE SCHEDULE INFORMATION